 UNITED STATES

-Lightsource bp is in the process of developing the White Trillium Solar farm in Van Wert County, OH.
-We are proposing to build, own and operate the privately funded $55 million clean energy project on a portion of a 388 acre project area located within a sparsely populated area of Union Township.
-White Trillium Solar will deliver electricity into the local grid, helping with Ohio’s energy independence and energy security.
+Lightsource bp is in the process of developing solar farm in Van Wert County, on a portion of a 388 acre project area located within a sparsely populated area of Union Township.
+The privately funded $55 million home-grown energy project will deliver electricity into the local grid, helping with Ohio’s energy independence and energy security.

 Key numbers